Glossary:

 R

 Reading rate, or reading speed.
 The rate at which a person can comfortably read and understand text, in words per minute (WPM).
 Average adult reading speed is 200 WPM or higher under ideal conditions.
 However, reading speed can drop to under 100 WPM for children, non-native speakers, those with impairments, and anyone especially intent on comprehending a text.
-The body of an MtM article is always 200 words or less, so it can be read in less than one minute.
-This MtM Word of the Day entry is a total of 000 words.

-Relative humidity {RH}.
+Relative humidity (RH).
 A measure of water vapor in the air, expressed as a percentage between 0% and 100%.
 RH describes how much actual water vapor the air is holding, relative to the maximum amount the air could hold at that temperature.
 Warmer air can hold more water vapor that cold air.

 S